TheBrightSparkDev/Dan-says/README.md

 - I then posted it to my facebook page so a few friends could post their scores and let me know of any bugs
 - Niall pointed out that the dont should be don't

+# Playtesters opinions

+### Niall

+- By the way its don't (score:360)

+### Rhi

+- Needs a way of telling if the game registered a correct answer wasnt sure if it was bugged or not sometimes. (score:1021)

+### Sharron

+- Its actually a good game for cognitive development and verbal reasoning.
+You have to read and focus.
+Might be good for people at risk of dementia or brain injury.
+I read about plasticity and how the brain can rewire itself when damaged. (score: 368)

+### Giles

+- Not bad (score: 493)

+### Ashley

+- Very addictive game.
+Hows this for a top score 989 (score: 989)

+### Dean

+- Actually really good my girlfriend is addicted to it (score: 737)

+### Josh
+- Love this Dan!
+If I hadn't had a few glasses of wine and playing ps2 I would give it a good old go.
+I'm going to save the link and try again tomorrow (score: 82)

 ### lighthouse Testing

 ![Mobile results](assets/images/mobile-lighthouse-report.PNG)